wombleton/gitlaw-nz/acts/C/Customs and Excise Act 1996.md

     (3) If, in relation to any person, identifying information is supplied in accordance with subsection (2), the chief executive of the Customs may compare that information with any arrival and departure information held by the Customs that relates to that person.

-    (4) If the Customs has arrival or departure information relating to a person, the chief executive of the Customs may, for the purpose of this section, supply to an authorised officer any of the following information held by the Customs if that information is of a type specified in an agreement made under [section 19C(1)(d)][882] of the Social Welfare (Transitional Provisions) Act 1990:
+    (4) If the Customs has arrival or departure information relating to a person, the chief executive of the Customs may, for the purpose of this section, supply to an authorised officer any of the following information held by the Customs if that information is of a type specified in an agreement made under [section 19C(1)(d)][883] of the Social Welfare (Reciprocity Agreements, and New Zealand Artificial Limb Service) Act 1990:

     *   (a) the person's full name: